 The wheelchair consists of a chassis and a seat.
 The chassis contains the wheelchair's electronics, power supply and drive functions.
-The seat consists of a seat frame, seat plate/backrest, armrest/leg rest and any accessories/options such as a headrest, calf rest, chest support, etc.
+The seat consists of a seat frame, seat plate, backrest, armrest, leg rest, seat lift or fixed seat tube and any accessories or options such as a headrest, calf rest, etc.

-5.2 Technical specifications
+3.2 Technical specifications

-Product name Wheelchair class F5 Corpus VS Group 4
+Product name F3 Corpus Wheelchair class Group B